tmeasday/create-graphql-server/test/output-app/README.md

 * user-roles: e.g. User.role = "admin", all admins are allowed to do create, read, update, delete,...
 * document-roles: e.g. Tweet.authorId = User._id, only authors are allowed to create, update, delete a document

-On field level you can control access also by the @authorize directive e.g. updating the User with set role = "admin", shouldn't be allowed by for all users.
-So we need a way to restrict the create, read, update, delete operations also on field level if required.

 Use the following syntax for the Tweet.graphql input file::
 ```javascript
 type Tweet